 In this article, we consider different treatment options for musculoskeletal pain.
 Firstly, we look at the differences between Chiropractic, Physiotherapy and Osteopathy.
-Then, we look at Remedial Massage and myotherapy.
+Then, we look at Remedial Massage and Myotherapy.

 Each type of therapy has its supporters.
-The bottom line is that the style of treatment you’ll receive when seeing a Chiropractor, Osteopath, Physiotherapist, Remedial Massage therapist or Myotherapist is highly dependent upon the skill set of the practitioner that you see.
+The bottom line is that the style of treatment you’ll receive when seeing a Chiropractor, Osteopath, Physiotherapist, Remedial Massage therapist or Myotherapist is highly dependent upon the skill set and preferred methods of the practitioner that you see.
 There is, however, some certainty in what you can expect when you visit each of these practitioners, which we’ll discuss below.

 Let’s start with Chiropractic, Physio and Osteopathy.
 They’re commonly confused and the similarities and differences between them are little-known.
 This sets up a difficulty for would-be clients, who, having no idea of who to turn to for help, often turn to their GP.
-Unfortunately, within the medical model, treatment for musculoskeletal pain is simply ‘take two of these and call me in the morning’ – usually anti-inflammatories, sometimes muscle relaxants.
-This isn’t always the case, especially if you have a great GP who understands the benefits of holistic care.
+Unfortunately, within the medical model, treatment for musculoskeletal pain is usually ‘take two of these and call me in the morning’ – usually anti-inflammatories, sometimes muscle relaxants.
+This isn’t always the case, of course, especially if you have a great GP who understands the benefits of holistic care.

 Once upon a time, there were marked differences between these three types of therapy.
 Primarily, Physios were the only practitioners referred to by GPs, and they treated only local areas of pain.
 Unlike Chiropractors and Osteopaths, Physiotherapists offered exercises and generally did not manipulate the joints.
 For their part, Chiropractors only ever manipulated the spine.
 Osteos (being the most under-represented of the three professions)…well, who even knew what they did?

 Times have changed, though, and now there is a high degree of overlap between the three.
 All three manipulate.
-All three are trained in soft tissue techniques and postural pattern correction.
+All three are trained in soft tissue techniques and postural correction.
 So how do you choose who to see?

 The tertiary education that each of these therapists receives when studying in Australia is similar.
 All three study anatomy, physiology, pathology and biomechanics.
 All three work with bones, joints, muscles and connective tissue.
 There are differences, however, in the philosophies of the three therapy types.
 Add to this the focus individual therapists pursue as they progress through their careers, and you’ll see that choosing a practitioner really comes down to the care and expertise of the individual practitioner for your particular issue.

-That said, there are a few things that differentiate Chiro, Physio and osteo from one another.
+That said, there are a few things that differentiate Chiro, Physio and Osteo from one another.
 Read on to find out more…

 Chiropractic is a holistic therapy, which means that practitioners take into account the whole person rather than just the injured area when treating clients.
 Specifically, Chiropractors are interested in the close relationships between the movement of the spinal vertebrae and their surrounding muscles, and the nerves exiting the spinal cord at every vertebral level.
 The spinal bones protect and support the spinal cord and nerves, so if one area of the spine isn’t moving well, the impact on the nervous system can range from clinically absent to profound.